-Mystery Ranch’s Wet Ribs are a backpack accessory pocket that connects to your packs shoulder straps and hangs on the front of your chest or ribs while hiking.
+Mystery Ranch’s Wet Ribs (retired and replaced by the Mystery Ranch Wing Man Pocket) are a backpack accessory pocket that connects to your pack’s shoulder straps and hangs on the front of your chest or ribs while hiking.
 It has a large zippered pocket perfect for storing snacks, a map, a camera, hat, glove liners, and other small incidentals that you want easy access to, as well as a mesh bottomed bottle pocket that’s large enough to store a 1 liter Nalgene Bottle.

 Who is Mystery Ranch?

-Mystery Ranch is not a brand name that comes up a lot at your neighborhood REI, but the company has a stellar reputation in the expedition backpacking community and is known for their high volume and mission specific hunting, wilderness firefighting, and military combat backpacks.
-Mystery Ranch was founded by Dana Gleason, the owner of Dana Designs, which might be a name you will recognize, after he sold the his first backpack company to K2 Sports which handed off operations to Marmot.
+Mystery Ranch is not a brand name that comes up a lot at your neighborhood REI, but the company has a stellar reputation in the expedition backpacking community and is known for their high volume and mission-specific hunting, wilderness firefighting, and military combat backpacks.
+Mystery Ranch was founded by Dana Gleason, the owner of Dana Designs, which might be a name you will recognize after he sold his first backpack company to K2 Sports which handed off operations to Marmot.

-Back in the day, Dana Designs sold Wet Ribs but after the company was purchased you could only buy them used on eBay, if you were lucky.
-However, Mystery Ranch has started making them again, although they’re a bit spendy at $37.00, plus postage.
+Back in the day, Dana Designs sold Wet Ribs but after the company was purchased you could only buy them used on eBay if you were lucky.
+However, Mystery Ranch has started making them again, so you’re in luck.

 The Wet Ribs accessory pocket connects to the straps of your shoulder strap using removable clips that make it easy to switch the pocket between different packs.
 Mystery Ranch doesn’t provide any instructions in the box on how to position or use this attachment system when you purchase the product (ding).
 This seems to be a common problem because I keep running into people who’ve purchased Wet Ribs, but don’t know how to set them up.